MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-SharedWithTeamUser.md

 ```

 ### -Role
-Filter the results to only users with the given role: Owner or Member.
+Filters the results to only users with the given role of "Owner" or "Member".

 ```yaml
 Type: String